NFL Blitz (1997 video game): Development

 The game was in development for two years.
 The game was developed by a team led by Mark Turmell and Sal Divita, who wanted to "do for the NFL franchise what we did for the NBA franchise [with NBA Jam]" in Turmell's words.
 In particular, they wanted to create a football game which allows the players to get to the action more quickly than other football games, which they found tended to bog the player down in the play-select screen and other setup menus.
+Details of the game were first publicly reported on in an August 1997 issue of Game Informer.

+When the game was shown to NFL executives for the first time at Midway's Chicago offices a week before its official launch in arcades, those in attendance reacted negatively due to the excessive violence of the gameplay.
+The NFL went as far as to offer back the licensing fee Midway paid to the league, due to not wanting any association with the product.
+The game was eventually approved by the league for release after several compromises were made regarding the game's violence, including removing blood splatter and lessening the window of time after plays to dogpile and tackle opponents.

 The arcade board is called the Seattle System, which is based on a 3Dfx chipset.

 According to Divita, the team decided to make the game support just two players instead of four "because in a football game, there just isn't enough gameplay between the quarterback and the receiver to make it fun.
 It's not like NBA Jam, where teamwork can really be a factor."

 The game had a marketing budget of $8 million.